Types of Degrees Architecture/Urban Planning Majors Are Getting

 |Hispanic or Latino||808|

-Architecture & Related Services appeals to people across the globe.
+Students from other countries are interested in Architecture & Related Services, too.
 About 32.8% of those with this major are international students.

 How Much Do Architecture/Urban Planning Majors Make?